 Dr. Krewson teaches in the Psychology program, and loves working with students in the theory based courses.
 “I believe in the transformational power of education.
 I know that it has made a huge difference in my life.
 Understanding ourselves through the study of psychology can be one of those transformational experiences.
 Because of my own life journey, I am passionate about critical thinking, so I poke and prod my students to really think about their thinking.
 My students get tired of me talking about metacognition, but I believe it is one of the most empowering intellectual skills we can foster in students.”

-Dr. Tice has four grown children and two young grandchildren.
+Dr. Krewson has four grown children and three young grandchildren.
 She returned to Scottsdale, Arizona when she left her administrative positions to be closer to her family.
 She is a lifelong adventure junkie.
 She has jumped out of airplanes, rappelled off the tallest building in San Diego, zip-lined in Costa Rica, flown over the NAZCA Lines in Peru, completed a 7-day, 150 mile footrace through the Sahara desert, and studied Shamanism in the Amazon jungle.
+She and her husband enjoy golf and scuba diving.
 She is fluent in Spanish and considers Mexico to be her second home.